JamesAKwiecinski/bulldozer-price-prediction/README.md

 ## An end-to-end data analysis and machine learning workflow to predict bulldozer sales prices.

 This is a repository to store a exploratory data analysis and machine learning workflow for Kaggle's ["Blue book for bulldozers" challenge](https://www.kaggle.com/c/bluebook-for-bulldozers/), which aims to accurately predict a bulldozer's auction price given its features and sale date.
-A Jupyter notebook detailing the problem to be solved, exploratory data analysis, and supervised training is uploaded, along with the best trained model developed.
+A Jupyter notebook detailing the problem to be solved, exploratory data analysis, and supervised training is uploaded.
+This time, the final trained model is not provided because it exceeds Github's upload limit.

 ### Summary